 Can you recycle shiny/glossy paper?

-You can recycle most shiny paper, such as glossy magazines, flyers, leaflets, and catalogs.
+You can recycle the shiniest paper, such as glossy magazines, flyers, leaflets, and catalogs.

 Glossy paper is accepted in local recycling programs, but make sure the paper does not have a plastic coating.
 If the glossy paper is easy to tear apart, it should be fine.

-All in all, recycling is tricky, and what paper cannot be recycled depends pretty much on your local recycling plant.
+All in all, recycling is tricky, and most times, what paper cannot be recycled depends pretty much on your local recycling plant.

 Different recycling facilities have different capabilities, and some plants may have more specialized equipment and sorting techniques than others.